Kenton-VanPeursem/slither/README.md

 1. Have java installed

+Use script `./play.sh` to build and start GUI.

 <b>Game Instructions:</b>
 <p>
 Eat the apples as they appear on the screen.
 Movement can be accomplished using the